-The data indicates that there is still a requirement for the College to continue its pursuit of taking on more apprenticeships as the under 20 age group remains unrepresented.
-There has been in increase in the number of employees within this age group, increasing from 0.27% in 2021/22 to 1% in 2022/23.
-The Human Resources Team now have a stand at all College open events as part of an initiative to promote the College to a diverse audience.
+The data indicates that there is still a requirement for the College to continue its pursuit of taking on more Apprenticeships as the under 20 age group remains unrepresented, this is consistent with the Annual Report 2021/22.
+The Human Resources Team held a Careers open event in June 2022 as part of an initiative to promote the College to a diverse audience.